bernie-skipole/indipydriver/docs/source/usage/example3.rst

 As a further variation, the thermostat of Example 2 on the Raspberry pi could have configuration::

     if __name__ == "__main__":
-        driver = make_driver()
+        thermodriver = make_driver()
-        driver.listen(host="0.0.0.0", port=7624)
+        thermodriver.listen(host="0.0.0.0", port=7624)
-        asyncio.run(driver.asyncrun())
+        asyncio.run(thermodriver.asyncrun())

 This accepts the remote call from the machine running the window driver, but is a lighter option as it does not use IPyServer.
-Since it has no